managedcoder/PVAAudioCodesCC/README.md

 The last two Topics need to update the URL to point to the audio files you uploaded to Blob Storage.

 ### <a name="ExploreContactCenterSolutionAccelerator"></a>Explore Contact Center Solution Accelerator
-The accelerator is spread across several portals and a number of assests so [this video gives a quick tour](http://aka.ms/pva-vaicc-tour) of all it's various elements and should prepare you to be able to effectively explore on you own.
+The accelerator is spread across several portals and a number of assets so [this video gives a quick tour](http://aka.ms/pva-vaicc-tour) of all it's various elements and should prepare you to be able to effectively explore on you own.